 When Is Typhoon Season?

 To speak of a typhoon "season" is somewhat inaccurate.
 While the majority of typhoons reliably develop between May and October, typhoons can occur any time of the year.

 The Philippines' most damaging storm in recent memory, Typhoon Yolanda (Haiyan), made landfall in late 2013, causing over 6,300 deaths and an estimated $2.05 billion in damage.

 Some of Southeast Asia's most heavily-trafficked tourist destinations are also the most vulnerable to typhoon damage.
-Places close to the sea and that possess fragile or underdeveloped infrastructure should throw up big red flags in typhoon season.
+Places close to the sea that possess fragile or underdeveloped infrastructure should throw up big red flags during typhoon season.
 These typhoon-induced occurrences can put a crimp on your travel plans:

 - High winds: Winds in excess of 70kph can carry off roofs; even stronger winds can topple flimsy buildings and billboards.
 Flying objects can kill unsuspecting pedestrians.

 - Storm surges: Typhoons are particularly dangerous in destinations close to the sea, as tidal surges often occur during such storms.
 These high tides can flood streets and destroy flimsy buildings (these surges are similar to, but completely distinct from, tsunami).

 - Landslides: Typhoons bring driving rain, which can increase the risk of landslide in mountainous or hilly areas.
 If over 100mm of rain has fallen nonstop in a vulnerable area, it's time to consider evacuation.